Lead Attorney Experience

 A former library employee and passionate speaker on library-related issues, examples of Cole's writing on intellectual property and operational issues can be seen on the Western New York Library Council's "Ask the Lawyer" page.

 Through all her time as an attorney, Cole made her home in--and committed her public service time largely to--Buffalo.
-She is the pro bono counsel for the Western New York Arts Services Initiative.
+She has served on the board and as pro bono counsel to the Western New York Arts Services Initiative.
 She volunteered on historic preservation and civic issues, including representing the Allentown Association on the "Granite Works" preservation in 2002.
 A devotee of the notion that communities are strengthened through good design, she helps run events with the Buffalo-centric Facebook group, Design Block.
 She purchased a home in Buffalo and in her at-home time, works with her husband on their gardens.
 She also maintains her connections in her hometown in the Mohawk Valley, near Utica.

 In 2017, Cole brought her professional home base back to Buffalo, opening a small space in a new building on Grant Street.
 She is delighted to be practicing law in Buffalo again, and to offer some services in the Mohawk Valley.
 As your attorney, will be a thorough researcher, thoughtful collaborator, and tireless advocate on your behalf.